strapi/strapi/docs/docs/docs/01-core/database/02-transactions.md

   - database
 ---

-This provides an API to wrap a set of operations in a transaction that ensures the integrity of data.
+An API to wrap a set of operations in a transaction that ensures the integrity of data.

 ## What are transactions